mebeim/aoc/2021/README.md

     result = ...

     # Save the result for the current state before returning, so that it can be
-    # re-used to avoid the expensive_calculation() later on:
+    # re-used to avoid the expensive calculation later on:
     cache[state] = result
     return result
 ```

-As it turns out, Python has (>= 3.2) has a very cool way of painlessly handling
+As it turns out, Python (>= 3.2) has a very cool way of painlessly handling
 memoization.
 All we need is the [`@lru_cache`][py-functools-lru_cache]
 [decorator][py-decorator] from the [`functools`][py-functools] module, which
 automagically does all of the above for us with a single line of code.